faenrandir/a_careful_examination/documents/book_of_mormon/metal_tablets.md

 The discovery of [metal plates in the ancient world](https://en.wikipedia.org/wiki/Latter_Day_Saint_movement_and_engraved_metal_plates#Metal_plates_in_Mormon_studies) lends some significant credibility to the authenticity of the Book of Mormon narrative, which describes [a variety of metal plates used in the Old World and the New](https://en.wikipedia.org/wiki/Latter_Day_Saint_movement_and_engraved_metal_plates#Other_plates_referred_to_in_the_Book_of_Mormon).
 However, in a few ways there is still room to question whether what has been found fits especially well with what was described in relation to the Book of Mormon:

-* Ancient metal plates with writing have [all been small and contained very limited amounts of writing](https://en.wikipedia.org/wiki/Latter_Day_Saint_movement_and_engraved_metal_plates#Metal_plates_in_Mormon_studies) and this contrasts with the much larger scope (and sometimes size) of the various plates described in association with and in the Book of Mormon.
+* Ancient metal plates with writing have generally [been small and contained very limited amounts of writing](https://en.wikipedia.org/wiki/Latter_Day_Saint_movement_and_engraved_metal_plates#Metal_plates_in_Mormon_studies) and this contrasts with the much larger scope (and sometimes size) of the various plates described in association with and in the Book of Mormon.
+Ryan Thomas discusses known use of metal plates in the ancient eastern world [and concludes](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V52N02_2.pdf):

+    > Although metal was undoubtedly used as an epigraphic medium in Israel-Judah from early times, there is no evidence to support the assumption that it figured in an established scribal tradition of lengthy literary composition or archival storage.

 * While there are some examples of symbols and designs carved into gold disks, [no metal books have ever been found associated with an ancient American culture](https://www.deseretnews.com/article/705371752/Ancient-gold-plates-in-Mesoamerica.html) (records were kept on media like paper, skins or painted plaster).